sayglenn/edugalaxy/README.md

 - [General Information](#general-information)
 - [Setup](#setup)

+## General Information

+Our motivation for creating this application stems from the difficulty to stay motivated and focused during study sessions.
+Often, students will find themselves easily distracted by their mobile devices, pop-up notifications or social media.
+Due to such occurrences, students often end up having unfruitful study sessions where they are unable to stay focused.

+Enter EduGalaxy.
+This application intends to aid students in organising their study sessions and their respective studying tasks.
+This is especially helpful during the examination period, where students have to juggle between studying for multiple examinations.

+EduGalaxy has a task manager, where students can input in the task with a few properties: name, time required, due date, priority.
+On top of this, EduGalaxy also has a study session function, where study sessions can be auto-generated based on a student's requirements, based on their existing incomplete tasks.

+With such an application, EduGalaxy aims to boost the productivity of the students and be able to allow students to have more fruitful study sessions, boosting their academic achievements.

 ## Setup

 1. Ensure that [Flutter](https://docs.flutter.dev/get-started/install) is properly installed on your device to be able to run this.
-Do ensure that all development tools are properly installed, including [Xcode](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org/)
+Do ensure that all development tools are properly installed, including [Xcode](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org/).
 2. Clone the repository onto your local device.